Servings: 6 serving(s)

 This is a classic old-time rice custard recipe with a silky custard sitting atop sweet rice and raisins.
 A little molasses adds lovely flavour.

-Spread cooked rice in the bottom of the dish and sprinkle over the raisins (breaking up any clumps).
+- Spread cooked rice in the bottom of a 6-cup baking dish and sprinkle over the raisins (breaking up any clumps).

 If you’re in search of family-friendly food that’s easy to prepare, healthy and tastes good, then sign up to receive our weekly recipe email.